pyrsmk/molt/README.markdown

 - in responsive development we need to provide scaled scripts and images to not overload bandwidth and devices
 - web developers often provide images for all medias with only on-the-fly resizing, that is not optimized at all
 - apply a `display:none` property to an `img` is not sufficient, the browser still download the file
+- Responsive-Images and responsive-images-alt don't support several image dimensions and the first one is a bit intrusive to myself

 Then we need a library that automatically switch images according to the current window (or media device) resolution.
 This way, minimal bandwith is used and responsiveness is on our hands again ;)